I Love You (The Zombies song): Release and reception

 The song stayed in the vaults of Decca Records while the group embarked on their second United States tour in mid-July.
 Upon return however, the song was finally released on 3 September 1965, when it was issued as the B-side of the group's sixth single, "Whenever You're Ready", which had been recorded a few weeks before "I Love You".
 To the surprise and disappointment of the group, the single failed to reach the Record Retailer (later UK Singles Chart) chart.
 According to Paul Atkinson, their guitarist, they thought that the song would become a huge hit, and "lost a lot of heart" when it didn't.
 Following the success of People!'s version, the Zombies original was re-released long after their contract with Decca had expired.
 This release swapped the A-side and B-sides in order to promote "I Love You".
 The song once again failed to chart.

 The single was relatively well received upon release.
 According to Derek Johnson of New Musical Express, "I Love You" had a "more fortright approach" than the A-side, noting both the harmony vocals and organ.
 He negatively noted the "unoriginal" title but closed with stating it to be a "most competent 'B' side."
 Retrospectively, Daniel Williams writes: "Perhaps, as happened to sixties groups desperately looking to rediscover a magic formula, some fatal hesitancy was exhibited about which side of a single was which; ‘I Love You’'s structural inversion of chorus and verse makes it both a dramatic and memorably harmonic B side, trumping ‘Whenever You’re Ready’'s more traditional delights and wig-out organ".
 Hal Horowitz believed that the song was good enough to become a hit.
 "I Love You" proved to be successful in the Philippines, upon which the group sold out 10 concerts at the Araneta Coliseum in Cubao, near Manila, in March 1967.

 The song would not appear on an album in the US or UK for several years.
 However, in 1966, the song appeared on an unnamed compilation album in Sweden, which eventually would become known as I Love You.
 The now famous album cover shows the band standing in a high-school sports hall in the Stockholm suburb of Solna.
 This album has later been considered to be more of a studio album due to it containing hard-to-get releases not commonly found on albums.
 It has on several occasions been re-issued, most recently in 2020.
-"I Love You" was first issued in the US four years after its initial release, on an compilation album titled Early Days, which compiled several early recordings by the group.
+"I Love You" was first issued in the US four years after its initial release, on a compilation album titled Early Days, which compiled several early recordings by the group.
 The song would not get a release on an album in the UK until 1973, when it was issued on Time Of The Zombies in 1974, which compiled all their 1964–66 recordings.